ThemeStation: Generating Theme-Aware 3D Assets from Few Exemplars: Experiments

 \subsubsection{User Study.}

 The metrics used above mainly measure the input-output similarity and pixel/voxel-level diversity, which are not able to present the overall performance of different methods.
 We thus conduct a user study to estimate real-world user preferences.
+We invite 30 users publicly to complete a questionnaire for pairwise comparisons.
+We explain the detailed settings of this user study in supplementary materials.
+We can see from ~\reffig{user_study} that our approach significantly outperforms existing methods in both image-to-3D and 3D-to-3D tasks in terms of human preferences.